 Disingenuous - not straight forward, crafty

-Dudgeon - A sullen, angry, or indignant humor
+Dudgeon - a sullen, angry, or indignant humor

 Egregious - negatively exceptional